jentery/engl425/index.md

 3. The letter is aware of its audience (Faith and Jentery), who have also read LaValle's *Destroyer*.
 It is less formal than an academic essay yet more formal than a message to a friend or family member.
 It follows the conventions of a letter.
 4. The letter demonstrates you read and studied Victor LaValle's *Destroyer*, and it applies what you learned from class lectures, discussions, and exercises on February 1st and 8th.

-You should *not* circulate your annotated comics publicly or online (beyond the course Brightspace).
+You should *not* circulate your letter publicly or online (beyond the course Brightspace).

 Submit your response now (linking coming soon).